iverds/booster2019-graphql/presentation/booster.md

 # Task 3 - Nested queries

-1. Create a query that returns a list of clubs, and include the last given number of fixtures
+1. Create a query that returns a list of clubs
+2. Include all fixtures of a club
+3. Add a parameter to include the last n fixtures of a club
-2. Include all goal scorers for a fixture
+4. Include all goal scorers for a fixture
-3. Include all players for a club
+5. Include all players for a club

 ---